Director Interview Questions

 Question: What is the biggest mistake many filmmakers make while shooting a movie?

 Explanation: Being able to identify mistakes and having the ability to self-criticize is an important character trait.
 The key to answering this question successfully is to describe the mistakes and then discuss the lessons learned or ways to avoid mistakes going forward.

-Question: At what point do you recognize that a film is finished and ready to be released?
+Question: At what point do you recognize a film is finished and ready to be released?

 Explanation: Knowing when a film is finished is one of the more challenging aspects of being a director.
-Many people involved in film production believe that you can always tweak something and make it slightly better.
-Good directors recognize when a film is done, and it’s time to move on.
-This also helps to contain the production costs, which is something that the studios look for.
+Many people involved in film production believe you can always tweak something and make it slightly better.
+Good directors recognize when a film is done and it’s time to move on.
+This also helps contain the production costs, which is something studios look for.

-Question: Do you think that all the good stories have already been made into films?
+Question: Do you think all the good stories have already been made into films?

 Additional Director Interview Questions